Vyral/nate-martinez-recruiting/_posts/2023-08-08-mastering-success-in-real-estate-with-the-power-of-consistency.md

 {% include excerpt.html %}

 Today, I’m here to talk about consistency.
-With all of my experience as a Realtor, I know the importance of this concept.
+With all of my experience as a REALTOR®, I know the importance of this concept.
 What is your routine?
 What do you do every day when you get up?
-The truth is that having a routine is crucial and all of the top-producing Realtors stick to one.&nbsp;
+The truth is that having a routine is crucial and all of the top-producing REALTORS® stick to one.&nbsp;

 **One of the most important things you need to put into your routine is prospecting.** Whether it be cold calling, hosting open houses, or many other avenues, you need to be consistent with your prospecting.
 To help with this, I recommend a follow-up strategy that goes with the ABCs.